puttak/bdproject/README.md

 bdproject
 ==============================
-This is the repository of our 2020 course project in **ETH Zurich's Big Data and Public Policy** course.
+This is the repository of the 2020 course project in **ETH Zurich's Big Data and Public Policy** course.
 The team members are [Niklas Stolz](https://www.linkedin.com/in/niklas-stolz-54153114b/) and [Felix Zaussinger](https://www.linkedin.com/in/felix-zaussinger-3bb62510b/).